Sahil Babayev: Career

-From 1999 to 2006, Mr. Babayev worked as a senior specialist and subsequently as the Head of the Foreign Investments Department at the State Oil Company of the Republic of Azerbaijan (SOCAR)..
-During this tenure, he participated in the drafting of Production Sharing Agreements, the Shah Deniz natural gas sales agreements, as well as Baku-Tbilisi-Ceyhan and Baku-Tbilisi-Erzurum pipeline midstream contracts.
+From 1999 to 2006, Sahil Babayev worked at the State Oil Company of the Republic of Azerbaijan (SOCAR), initially as a Senior Specialist and later as head of legal departament in the Foreign Investments Division.
+During this period, he was involved in the preparation of Production Sharing Agreements (PSAs), Shah Deniz and Baku-Tbilisi-Ceyhan and Baku–Tbilisi–Erzurum pipeline projects.

-From 2006 to 2009 he served as an Assistant to the Deputy Chairman of the Milli Mejlis (The Parliament) of the Republic of Azerbaijan and was the coordinator of the EU-Azerbaijan Parliamentary Cooperation Committee and the Committee on Natural Resources, Energy and Environment.
+Between 2006 and 2009, he served as Assistant to the Deputy Chairman of the Milli Majlis (Parliament) of the Republic of Azerbaijan and acted as Coordinator of the EU–Azerbaijan Parliamentary Cooperation Committee, as well as the Committee on Natural Resources, Energy, and Environment.

-From 2009, Mr. Babayev worked as the Head of the Foreign Investments and Aid Coordination Department of the Ministry of Economic Development and from 2011 as the Head of the Department for Cooperation with International Organizations.
+In 2009, he was appointed the Head of the Department for Foreign Investments and Aid Coordination at the Ministry of Economic Development and in 2011 became Head of the Department for Cooperation with International Organizations.

-At the same time, he was the Chairman of the Supervisory Board of Tamiz Shahar (Clean City) JSC in 2009-2014, co-chaired the EU-Azerbaijan sub-committee on trade and economy, headed the Program Management Unit for European Union Assistance Instruments, and was a member of the Board of Directors of SOCAR Turkey Aegean Oil Refinery project.
+From 2009 to 2014, he chaired the Supervisory Board of Tamiz Shahar (Clean City) JSC, co-chaired the EU–Azerbaijan Subcommittee on Trade and Economy, headed the Program Administration Office for EU Assistance Instruments, and served as a member of the Board of Directors of SOCAR Turkey Aegean Oil Refinery (STAR project).

-On March 13, 2014, Mr. Babayev was appointed Deputy Minister of Economy and Industry by the Order of the President of the Republic of Azerbaijan and was re-appointed to the same role on January 30, 2016.
-During this period, among other activities, he was a curator of foreign economic policy and trade missions, Export and Investment Promotion Foundation (AZPROMO), the Coordinating Council on Transit Freight, the representative of the Ministry of Economy in the Southern Gas Corridor project, the Chairman of the Supervisory Board of AzerGold CJSC, a member of the Supervisory Board of International Bank of Azerbaijan as well as the Board of Directors of SOCAR Turkey Aegean Oil Refining Complex (the STAR project).
+In March 2014, he was appointed Deputy Minister of Economy and Industry by the Decree of the President of the Republic of Azerbaijan and was reappointed Deputy Minister of Economy in January 2016.

+In this capacity, he oversaw foreign economic policy, export promotion (AZPROMO), and transit coordination, represented the ministry in the Southern Gas Corridor project; chaired the supervisory board of AzerGold CJSC; and served on the supervisory board of the International Bank of Azerbaijan, as well as on the Board of Directors of the STAR project.

-He was a co-chairman of the Intergovernmental Commissions with Germany, Czech Republic, Slovenia, Argentina and Brazil, co-chairman of the Azerbaijan-Iran Working Group on Financing the Resht-Astara Section of the North-South Corridor, and member of intergovernmental commissions with 19 countries.
+He also co-chaired intergovernmental commissions with Germany, the Czech Republic, Slovenia, Argentina and Brazil; served as co-chair of the Azerbaijan-Iran Working Group on financing the Resht-Astara section of the North-South Transport Corridor; and was a member of intergovernmental commissions with 19 countries.

-By the Decree of the President of the Republic of Azerbaijan on April 21, 2018, he was appointed as the Minister of Labour and Social Protection of the Population of the Republic of Azerbaijan.
-On February 6, 2025, he was released from this position by the decree of the President.
-By another decree of the President, he was appointed as the Minister of Finance of the Republic of Azerbaijan.
+By Decree of the President of the Republic of Azerbaijan dated 21 April 2018, he was appointed Minister of Labour and Social Protection of Population of the Republic of Azerbaijan.
+On 6 February 2025, he was released from this position and, at the same date, was appointed Minister of Finance of the Republic of Azerbaijan.

-In addition, Mr. Babayev heads intergovernmental commissions with Hungary, Serbia, Montenegro and Romania.
+Mr. Babayev currently heads intergovernmental comissions with US, France, Hungary, Serbia, Romania, Montenegro and Jordan.